rackerbenoit/chef-flywaydb/README.md

 ## Usage

-Use migrate, info, validate, baseline, or repair actions to _install_ flywaydb and _execute_ associated flyway command.
+Use migrate, info, validate, baseline, or repair actions to _install_ flywaydb (if not installed) and _execute_ associated flyway command.
+An install action is also available if you just want to install flywaydb but not execute any flyway commands.

 ### Attributes